OCA/cooperative/l10n_be_cooperator_portal/readme/DESCRIPTION.rst

-Give access to Tax Shelter Report in the website portal.
+This module gives access to Tax Shelter reports in the website portal.